Arrival of a South African legend

 The death of FA MacKinnon, at the age of 98 years 324 days - at that point, the longest-lived Test cricketer of them all.
 He played just once for England, against Australia in Melbourne in 1878-79, where he was one of Fred Spofforth's hat-trick victims.
 He went on to grander things, becoming the MacKinnon of MacKinnon, the 35th Chief of the MacKinnon Clan, in 1903.

-A classic World Cup duel between Sachin Tendulkar and Shane Warne in Bombay.
-Tendulkar made 90 and Warne's 10 overs cost only 28 - after a couple of moral victories in his first over, off which Tendulkar took a chancy 10 - but it was Mark Waugh who played the decisive hand in Australia's 16-run win.
+A classic World Cup duel between Sachin Tendulkar and Shane Warne, in Bombay.
+Tendulkar made 90 and Warne's ten overs cost only 28 - after a couple of moral victories in his first over, off which Tendulkar took ten chancy runs - but it was Mark Waugh who played the decisive hand in Australia's 16-run win.
 Fresh from becoming the first person to make back-to-back World Cup hundreds, he had a rampant Tendulkar stumped off a wide.
 Damien Fleming returned to clean up the lower order and ended with 5 for 36.

 Glenn McGrath took 7 for 15, the best bowling figures in a World Cup match, as Namibia were steamrolled for 45 in Potchefstroom.
 They were well short of their target of 302, and Australia's 256-run win was a record at the time.
 A good match behind the stumps for Adam Gilchrist as well; he pouched six catches, the first time six dismissals were effected by a wicketkeeper in a World Cup game.
 It was also his second haul of six victims in the space of five weeks.